keptn/lifecycle-toolkit/README.md

 ```

 As you might have noticed, Task Definitions have also the possibility to have parameters.
-The Lifecycle Controller passes the values defined inside the `map` field a JSON object.
+The Lifecycle Controller passes the values defined inside the `map` field as a JSON object.
 At the moment, multi-level maps are not supported.
 The JSON object can be read through the environment variable `DATA` using `Deno.env.get("DATA");`.
 K8s secrets can also be passed to the function using the `secureParameters` field.